 It’s not every downtown eatery where you can go to either enjoy lunch and wine on an outdoor patio or buy a roll of paper towels, but a new addition to the Downtown Huntsville scene isn’t exactly a standard eatery – in fact, it’s The Standard.

-The Standard Social Market is coming to Huntsville’s downtown, and its personality is perfect for its location.
-Just south of The Avenue and north of Big Spring Park, The Standard will be both a destination bringing people downtown and a convenient resource serving those living or staying there.
+The Standard Social Market is now open in Huntsville’s downtown, and its personality is perfect for its location.
+Just south of The Avenue and north of Big Spring Park, The Standard is both a destination bringing people downtown and a convenient resource serving those living or staying there.